gmh5225/LLVMOufOfTreeTemplate/README.md

 # LLVMOufOfTreeTesting
-An example of how to test llvm code out of tree.
+A template of how to test llvm code out of tree.